TransPod: Calgary–Edmonton Corridor

 TransPod signed a Memorandum of understanding with the Government of Alberta in August 2020 to identify land for a test track and to study the feasibility and projected effects of a Calgary-Edmonton hyperloop.
 The corridor is predicted to have a potential speed of 1000 km/h and a travel time of 45 minutes.
 The study was released June 2021 and claims the TransPod system would reduce carbon emissions by 636,000 tonnes per year, would create more than 15,500 jobs per year during construction, and would add $19.2 billion to Alberta's GDP.
 The study also estimates a cost of $45.1 million per kilometer and $6.7 billion for "fixed infrastructure-like stations."
 The total cost is forecasted to be $22.4 billion.
-TransPod believes that construction of the test track, followed by the testing phase, will be completed from 2022 to 2027 and the construction of the full Calgary-Edmonton Corridor to begin in 2025.
+TransPod believes that construction of the test track, followed by the testing phase, will be completed from 2024 to 2028 and the construction of the full Calgary-Edmonton Corridor to begin in 2028.

-On March 29, 2022, TransPod announced it has reached an agreement in principle for US$550 million financing from Broughton Capital Group (“BCG”), in cooperation with China-East Resources Import & Export Co. (“CERIECO”) for its Calgary to Edmonton Ultra-High-Speed Tube Transportation system.
+On March 29, 2022, TransPod announced it has reached an agreement in principle for US$550 million financing from Broughton Capital Group in cooperation with China-East Resources Import & Export Co. for its Calgary to Edmonton Ultra-High-Speed Tube Transportation system.

 Toronto–Windsor Corridor

-In July 2017, TransPod released an initial cost study which outlines the viability of building a hyperloop line in Southwestern Ontario between the cities of Windsor and Toronto.
+In July 2017, TransPod released an initial cost study which outlines the viability of building a TransPod line in Southwestern Ontario between the cities of Windsor and Toronto.
 The Government of Ontario announced an environmental assessment for a high-speed-rail line along this route in May 2017 for the same corridor.
 The study indicates a TransPod tube system would cost half the projected cost of a high-speed rail line along the same route, while operating at more than four times the top speed of high-speed rail.